-There is a strong trend towards home births and natural childbirth in the Netherlands therefore epidural use is low.
+There is a strong trend towards home births and natural childbirth in the Netherlands and therefore epidural use is low.
 But if you want it, pain relief is available.
-It is essential you discuss your needs and state your preference with your doctor and/or midwife at the outset to ensure your chances of having some when you need it most.
+It is essential you discuss your needs and state your preference with your doctor and/or midwife from the outset to ensure your chances of having some when you need it most.

 It is a service unique to the Netherlands where a medical professional will come to your home and assist you in providing care for your newborn.
 A good portion, if not all costs, will also be covered by your health insurance.

 Pampered parent, who me?
 It’s not unheard of that the kraamzorg will spend a week doing your groceries for you, help prepare your meals, and even collect your other kids from school.
 Some nurses may even find time to buy or bake the traditional Dutch brisk, beschuit met muisjes, for visiting family members or friends.
 Pink and blue sprinkles come as standard.

 Maternity leave is regulated in the Netherlands.
 You are entitled to 16 weeks paid maternity leave, starting 4-6 weeks before your due date (you must stop working a minimum of four weeks in advance).
 This extends to 10 weeks after the birth, dependent to a certain degree on the child being born on time.
 Your partner has the right to two days paternity leave.
 Parental leave is also regulated.
 Both you and your partner may take unpaid parental leave.